 Though they have many distinctive features, yet there is one thing which is common among both the panels.
 The price, yes the price of both the kinds of solar panels is almost the same, as they are sold as per their wattage in either case.
 This price is actually weighed up as per the present trends and market.
 But, economists predict, that in future with the advancement of flexible solar panel technology, the price of the flexible solar panels may hit the bottom edge and that, the flexible panel will be cheaper and easily available with a lot of options to choose from.

-Although both the solar panels perform the same work of providing power supply; they still vary from each other in a lot of other aspects.
+Conclusion: Although both the solar panels perform the same work of providing power supply; they still vary from each other in a lot of other aspects.
 All these factors have been clearly mentioned in the above article.
 Hence, make sure you weigh in on all the above-mentioned factors, which includes which areas solar panels are most compatible for.
 Check out the area you wish to put up the panel at and also the output you expect from it.
 Also, if you need more insights, they even vary in terms of sturdiness.
 That is, the traditional solar panel has glass faces which make them fragile and they can easily break off.
-Whereas, the flexible solar panels are easily scratchable and less prone to breaking as compared to the traditional solar panels.

 For a better idea, the best kinds of traditional solar panels are manufactured by SolarCity, SunPower, RGS Energy, and Vivint Solar.
 As, for the flexible solar panels, the most reliable manufacturers of the same are, Go Power, Grape Solar, Eco-Worthy, and King Solar.